Kasun1Don/python_crm_terminal_app/README.md

 `status` (optional): either 'qualified' or 'unqualified' lead

-Variable Usage: Each piece of lead information (e.g., company_url, company_name, name, role, email, assigned_to, status) is stored in respective local variables.
-Validation: Each input is validated using respective validation functions to ensure data integrity.
+Each piece of new lead information is stored in respective local variables.
+Then each input is validated using respective validation functions from `validations.py` module.

-Loop and Conditional Control:
-Multiple while loops ensure that each input is valid before proceeding to the next. if conditions check for specific validation errors (e.g., existing URL, invalid email format).
+Multiple while loops ensure that each input is valid before proceeding to the next. `if` conditions check for specific validation errors (e.g., existing URL, invalid email format).

+Upon successful validation, a new Lead object is created and added to the database.
+The database operation is then confirmed, displaying a success message if the insert is successful or an error message if any issues occur during the process.

-Error Handling: Appropriate error messages are displayed for each invalid input, and the user is prompted to re-enter the data until it is correct.
+Error Handling: Error messages are displayed for each invalid input, and the user is prompted to re-enter the data until it is valid.
-Database Insertion: Upon successful validation, a new Lead object is created and added to the database.
-Output: Confirmation messages are displayed for successful addition or if the operation is canceled.

 ### Feature 3: Remove Lead

+This feature allows the user to remove an existing lead from the database by entering the company's URL.

+The URL entered by the user is stored in a local variable and then the URL is validated to ensure it exists in the database.

+An `if` condition checks if the URL exists.
+Then a confirmation prompt uses an `if` condition to confirm the deletion.

+The lead is removed from the database if confirmed.
+Success or error messages are displayed based on the operation's result.

+Error Handling: If the entered URL does not exist, an error message is displayed.

 ### Feature 4: Modify Existing Lead Details

 ### Feature 5: Display All Leads